Anon-Planet/thgtoa/docs/code/develop.md

 # Developer Guide

-This page covers everything you need to contribute to the project, run the build pipeline locally, configure GitHub secrets, and cut a signed release.
+This page covers everything you need to contribute to the project, run the build pipeline locally, configure GitHub Secrets, and publish a release.

 ---